Aubameyang signs for Barcelona on free transfer following Arsenal exit

 Pierre-Emerick Aubameyang has signed for Barcelona on a free transfer following his departure from Arsenal.

+Aubameyang trained with the Barca first team ahead of the deal being concluded and the club have now formally announced his arrival on a three-and-a-half-year contract.

-Barca have confirmed Aubameyang's arrival in an official statement, which reads: "FC Barcelona and Pierre-Emerick Aubameyang have reached an agreement for the player to join the club after the striker terminated his contract with Arsenal FC.
+"FC Barcelona and Pierre-Emerick Aubameyang have reached an agreement for the player to join the club after the striker terminated his contract with Arsenal FC," a statement on the Blaugrana's official website reads.

 "The player will sign a contract until 30 June 2025 with an option to agree departure on 30 June 2023 and his buy out clause will be set at 100 million euros.